 Doing something for your family, such as finding money to get proper life insurance or investing in your child’s education or your own retirement, is something to feel good about and should inspire you to keep going.
 Make this the year you resolve to take control of your finances.

-1 Tracy Hanes, Cash-only transactions may limit your spending habits Opens a new website in a new window, Toronto Star, July 3, 2018
+1 Tracy Hanes, Cash-only transactions may limit your spending habits, Toronto Star, July 3, 2018

 2 Clare Henning, New year, new resolutions: money coach’s tips on meeting financial goals for 2018, CBC News, Jan.
 1, 2018